jhumelsine/jhumelsine.github.io/_posts/2023-11-13-hexagonal-architecture-clean-architecture.md

 ## Hexagonal Architecture
 <img src="/assets/HexArchHexagons.png" alt="Hexagonal Architecture" width = "70%" align="center" style="padding-right: 35px;">

-And here’s my Hexagonal Architecture diagram.
+Here is my Hexagonal Architecture diagram.
 It’s similar to Clean Architecture, yet different still.

 # Three Into One
-Here is my attempt to merge elements of all three diagrams into one, so that hopefully it’s a bit more obvious how the elements relate to one another among the three separate diagrams.
+Here is my attempt to the merge elements of all three diagrams into one, so that hopefully it’s a bit more obvious how the elements relate to one another among the three separate diagrams.

 <img src="/assets/HexArchCombined.png" alt="Hexagonal and Clean Architecture Combined" width = "80%" align="center" style="padding-right: 35px;">

 Highlights:
 * I’ve used hexagons rather than circles.
 The hexagon colors have no meaning.
-It’s just to make them easier to distinguish.
-I’ve retained the red and purple hexagon colors from the previous Hexagonal Architecture diagrams.
+It’s just to make them easier to distinguish from one another.
+I’ve retained the red and purple hexagon colors from the previous Hexagonal Architecture diagrams as a bit of a style anchor.
 * The four Inbound/Outbound Boundary interfaces and their Data Models in the Clean Architecture UML class diagram have been compressed into one Input/Output Boundary interface in the unified diagram.
 * I’ve redrawn the Controller, Presenter, ViewModel and View slightly differently than in the Clean Architecture UML class diagram.

 This is a lot of absorb.
 I’ll present each layer from the inside out in more detail.
 However, I also defer additional details to Bob Martin.
 He has written about this in his book and in blogs.
 His videos also provide more detail than I’ll provide here.
-Please refer to some of his references, which I’ll list in the Resources section here, for more information.
+Please refer to some of his references, which I’ll list in the **Resources** section at the bottom of this page, for more information.
 I can’t present it all here.

 ## Enterprise Business Rules
 <img src="/assets/HexArchEnterpriseBusinessLogic.png" alt="Enterprise Business Rules" width = "40%" align="center" style="padding-right: 35px;">